Reemalraeai/COVID-19-Data-Analysis-/README.md

 The main result:
--	Happier countries tend to be at higher risk of getting COVID-19 infection.
+-	Happier countries tend to be at higher risk of getting COVID-19 infection